AdityaBoddepalli/AdityaBoddepalli/README.md

 ### Hi there 👋

-I am Aditya, a second-year undergraduate student at Northeastern University majoring in Computer Science.
+I am Aditya, a third-year undergraduate student at Northeastern University pursuing a Bachelor of Science in Computer Science.
 My primary interests lie in full stack development, cloud computing, and ML; nonetheless I am excited to learn about any new technologies and developments in the field of CS.
 Furthermore, I am passionate about consumer technology and entrepreneurship and aspire to build my career in that field.

 - 🔭 I’m currently looking for full time internships/coops for Summer and Fall 2024.
 - 🌱 I’m currently exploring Golang.